bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 }
 {% endhighlight %}

-Not a lot happening here, but it's really all the logic we need to display and interact with the list of heroes.
-I'll come back to the constructor last as it's the most important regarding all the ngrx stuff.
+There's not a lot happening here, but it's all the logic we need to display and interact with the list of heroes.
+I'll come back to the constructor last as it's the most important regarding all the ngrx concepts.
 All the other methods are just simple bits of logic we'll take as a result of things happening in the UI.
 You can see in the delete method, we just simply dispatch a `DELETE_HERO` action to the store.